 Save the whales: emergency closures needed now

-The world has watched Southern Resident killer whale Tahlequah (J35) carry her dead calf, her child, for over two weeks.
+The world watched as Southern Resident killer whale Tahlequah (J35) carry her dead calf, her child, for over two weeks.
 It’s a visible grief.
-At the same time, another young female whale, J50, appears to be starving.
-She has been the recipient of unprecedented emergency intervention to keep her alive.
+At the same time, another young female whale, Scarlett (J50) was the recipient of unprecedented emergency intervention to keep her alive.
 Politicians can no longer avert their eyes, or their attention, and neither can we.
 1

 We have been working with partners to compel emergency action from the federal government and, given the dire situation that has unfolded over the last few weeks and the lack of adequate action from the federal government, Raincoast and the David Suzuki Foundation are asking that they go further than the measures we have previously called for.

 Please use your voice to demand that the new federal Fisheries Minister, Jonathan Wilkinson, takes action.